hope-ui/hope-ui/README.md

 - **Ready to go**: Start your project with over 40 well designed SolidJS components.
 - **Composable**: Compose your UI with reusable building blocks.
 - **Accessible**: Hope UI follows WAI-ARIA standards, helping you to reach the largest audience possible with less effort.
-- **Themeable**: Use Hope UI's design system or build your own using the theming features.
+- **Themeable**: Use Hope UI's design system or customize it using the theming features.
 - **Dark mode**: Add dark mode support to your app with just a few lines of code.
 All components are built with dark mode in mind.
 - **Style props**: All component styles can be overridden or extended via style props like `<Box bg="tomato" padding="24px">Box</Box>`.
+- **Headless-able**: Create your own design system with all the available, unstyled, low level primitives.

 ## Project status